Captaincy General of Chile

-The General Captaincy of Chile (Capitanía General de Chile /es/), Governorate of Chile, or Kingdom of Chile, was a territory of the Spanish Empire from 1541 to 1818 that was, initially, part of the Viceroyalty of Peru.
+The General Captaincy of Chile (Capitanía General de Chile /es/), Governorate of Chile, or Kingdom of Chile, was a territory of the Spanish Empire (Hispanic Monarchy) from 1541 to 1818 that was, initially, part of the Viceroyalty of Peru.
 It comprised most of modern-day Chile and southern parts of Argentina in the Patagonia region.
 Its capital was Santiago de Chile.
-In 1810 it declared itself independent, with the Spanish reconquering the territory in 1814, but in 1818 it gained independence as the Republic of Chile.
+In 1811 it declared itself independent, with the Spanish reconquering the territory in 1814, but in 1818 it gained independence as the Republic of Chile.
 It had a number of Spanish governors over its long history and several kings.

 Name

 The Captaincy General of Chile was incorporated to the Crown of Castile as were all the other Spanish possessions in the New World.
 The Captaincy General of Chile was first known as New Extremadura (a name subsequently given to a part of Mexico) and then as Indian Flanders.